zarstensen/obsidian-latex-math/README.md

 To use this development environment in Obsidian, go to the **LaTeX Math** settings in the vault this repo has been cloned to, and toggle the `Developer Mode` switch to on.
 Make sure to reload the vault after doing this.

-The plugin should now use the python source files and the created virtual environment, instead of the auto installed `SympyClient` binary.
+The plugin should now use the python source files and the created virtual environment, instead of the auto installed `lmat-cas-client` binary.

 Any changes to the python source code requires reloading Obsidian to have any effect.